Watch geeks drive booming trade in preowned pieces

 Even though watches have been disappearing from people's wrists with the spread of mobile phones, luxury watches remain a popular status symbol.
 In fact, sales have slightly crept up in the last two years.

-The preowned business allows shoppers to get a good deal on modern watches like Rolex Submariner, while also offering a large selection of vintage pieces like an early 20th Century Cartier Tank.
+The preowned business allows shoppers to get a good deal on modern watches like Rolex Submariner, while also offering a large selection of vintage pieces like an early 20th-century Cartier Tank.

 Danny Govberg, the founder of Govberg's global watch operation WatchBox, compared the rise of preowned watches to the "quartz revolution" nearly five decades ago.